 Mentally Prepare Yourself

-I did a bit of a milk-run route.
+When I traveled to Madrid and Helsinki and I did a bit of a milk-run route.
 First flight leg Edmonton-Toronto-Madrid.
 After a week in Madrid my second flight leg was Madrid-Zurich-Helsinki.
 Then after a few days in Helsinki my flight leg home was Helsinki-Frankfurt-Calgary-Edmonton.
-Yeah, it was a little exhausting.
+It was a little exhausting.
 While I had long layovers in several places (5 hours in Toronto, 8 hours in Zurich and 17 hours in Frankfurt) this type of flight route (while being really cheap) might not be for everyone.

 That was okay for me.
 I was prepared for layovers, and sleeping in airports (Zurich for logistical reasons…it wasn’t the worst night sleep I’ve ever had).
 My advice (and this would be when booking your trip) is to make sure you’re okay with all your flights and connections.
 Make sure you have enough time for connecting flights and passport and immigration if needed.
 Mentally prepare yourself for your trip.
 Don’t bite off more than you can chew.

 Airports are pricey.
 Waiting for a flight I get bored, and then I find myself thinking I should get a coffee.
 I should buy some candy from that store.
 Suddenly I’m spending money at the airport that I could save for experiences (and better food) at my destination.
-While the flights I took, including the ones in Europe, all had meals (which was surprising to me) I still think it’s valuable to bring along a small snack, maybe a granola bar or two, and a collapsible water bottle (that you can fill up after security).
-Drinking water will help keep you hydrated and feeling better (also helps to eliminate jetlag), and the snacks are a good backup plan in case there isn’t food on the plane.
+Most longhaul flights will have meals included, but it’s always a good idea to bring a snack.
+Have some granola bars, trail mix, and an empty bottle (that you can fill up after security).
+Drinking water will help keep you hydrated and feeling better (also helps to eliminate jetlag).
+The snacks are a good backup plan in case there isn’t food on the plane.
 You don’t want to be hangry on your trip.

 Bring Something to Do

 You’ll want to bring something to do while you are waiting at the airport, and while you are on your flight.
 Yes, there might be in-flight entertainment, but there might not be and you never know you could be sitting in the one seat where the entertainment isn’t working.
-So bring along something to occupy your time, whether that’s work to get done, or a book, or a journal, or puzzles, or a tablet or smartphone filled with music and movies (don’t forget your headphones).
+If you’re on a budget airline there might not be any entertainment at all.
+Bring along something to occupy your time, whether that’s work to get done, or a book, or a journal, or puzzles, or a tablet or smartphone filled with music and movies (don’t forget your headphones).
 It’s always good to have an entertainment backup plan to give you something to do while you wait.

 Get A Good Seat